Kernot railway station: History

-The station's construction site had earlier been surveyed and acquired without objection under the Railway Lands Acquisition Act of 1893 by the authority of the Nyora and Woolamai Railway Construction Act, with the proviso that the line run inland from Nyora and not along the coast from Lang Lang.
-Later, many proponents of this inland railway felt somewhat deceived when the proposed route acquired so much of their fertile land (up to 50 yards on either side of the line) and did not pass within a mile of Almurta Township due to land gradients.
+The station site was surveyed and acquired without objection under the Railway Lands Acquisition Act of 1893 and by the authority of the Nyora and Woolamai Railway Construction Act, 1907, with the proviso that the line run inland from Nyora and not along the coast from Lang Lang.
+Later, many proponents of the inland line felt somewhat deceived when the proposed route acquired so much of their fertile land (up to 50 yd on either side of the line) and did not pass within 1 mi of Almurta township due to the unfavourable gradients.

-Petitions to Parliament and requests to the shire engineer were submitted to independently survey the route and take it through the cheaper hills where the land was worth only £5 per acre (rather than flatlands worth up to £40 per acre).
-The use of these flatlands greatly contributed to the line's retention five years after its opening (see Woodleigh railway station).
+Petitions were submitted to state parliament and requests made to the shire engineer, asking for an independent survey of the route and that the line be routed through the hills, where the land was worth only £5 per acre, rather than via the flatlands where land was worth up to £40 per acre.
+The use of the flatlands route contributed to the line's retention five years after its opening (see Woodleigh railway station).

-The station was originally called Almurta (Victorian Railways Schedule 1639/10 in Feb 1910) when it serviced the coal line but was temporarily renamed McKenzie (Victorian Railways Schedule 2204/10 May 1910) when it opened for passenger and goods services on the Wonthaggi line on 9 May 1910.
-McKenzie was the surname of an officer of the mines department and had been prominently identified with the Powlett Coalfield.
-As expected, passenger service lasted only a few years, losing £900 per year due to poor patronage.
+Kernot station was called Almurta (Victorian Railways Schedule 1639/10 in Feb 1910) when it served the coal line, but was temporarily renamed McKenzie (Victorian Railways Schedule 2204/10 May 1910) when it opened for passenger and goods services on the Wonthaggi line on 9 May 1910.
+McKenzie was the surname of an officer of the Mines Department who had been prominently identified with the Powlett Coalfield.
+Passenger services lasted only a few years, with Railway Commissioners stating that the service was losing £900 per year due to poor patronage.

-The station was finally renamed Kernot by the railway commissioners as the original Kernot Station had been named after the chief engineer of the Victorian Railways.
-It also honored the engineer's recently deceased brother, Professor William Charles Kernot.
-Upon the naming of Kernot, the four temporary station names on the line now had their final names: Hunter was known as Woodleigh, McKenzie was Kernot, Rees was Almurta, and the original Kernot was Glen Forbes.
+In 1911, the station was finally named Kernot by the Railway Commissioners because the original Kernot Station had been named after the chief engineer of the Victorian Railways.
+It also honoured the engineer's recently deceased brother, Professor William Charles Kernot.
+With the naming of Kernot, the four stations on the line had their final names: Hunter became Woodleigh, McKenzie became Kernot, Rees became Almurta, and the original Kernot became Glen Forbes.